 Where to EAT in Baltimore

 Baltimore is full of fantastic restaurants!
-You might of heard of their famous Chesapeake bay blue crabs and crab cakes, but there is so much more to try when you visit Baltimore.
+You might have heard of their famous Chesapeake Bay blue crabs and crab cakes, but there is so much more to try when you visit Baltimore.
 There are plenty of places to try but here are some of the best places that I recommend.

 Fells Point Walking Food and History Tour